je-suis-tm/quant-trading/Oil Money project/README.md

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/cad%20currency.png)

-Normalized values on crude oil blends demonstrate that Canadian blends are indeed associated with West Texas Intermediate.
+If we look at the hydrocarbon products, normalized values on crude oil blends demonstrate that Canadian blends are indeed associated with West Texas Intermediate.
+The light sweet synthetic crude is closely stick to the movement of WTI.
+WCS drifts off the course occasionally.
+It is probably caused by some tightening market condition (e.g. the reduction of heavy sour refinery capacity by force majeure).
+In general, all three crude oil contracts move towards the same direction.
+With that being said, we can exclude the possibility of faulty petroleum data.
+So where does the theory of Canadian petrocurrency come from?

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/cad%20crude.png)

-Loonie and WCS priced in different currencies show diverging results.
+Let’s take a step back and look at what most market analysts focus on.
 Most studies on Loonie use raw exchange rate of CADUSD.
+As shown by the figures below, Loonie and WCS priced in different currencies show diverging results.
 It appears that so-called petrocurrency status is possibly due to the dollar effect.
+Most commodities are evaluated in US dollar.
+It’s very intuitive that the commodity price in US dollar tends to show a smaller volatility compared to the commodity price in other currencies.
+The reason is quite simple.
+For commodities priced in other currencies, they need to convert to US dollar for international settlement.
+US dollar is the one and only global currency (hopefully Euro can find its rightful place).
+Given the bid and ask spread of currency exchange, it tends to widen the gap between currency and underlying asset.
+Some studies use trade-weighted exchange rate.
+Nevertheless, the bilateral trade between Canada and U.S. makes up 75% of the trade surplus for Canada.
+The significant impact of dollar effect on trade-weighted exchange rate makes it de facto CADUSD.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/cad%20wcs%20in%20aud.png)
 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/Oil%20Money%20project/preview/cad%20wcs%20in%20usd.png)

+Our finding is still not solid enough.
+Recall how Russian Ruble gets flagged by aggressive espionage?
+Perhaps Canadian Dollar shows different attributes across different time horizon as well.
+It is definitely not caused by sanction.
+It could be the monetary policy change by central bank or one of the revolutionary reforms by Justin Trudeau (no sarcasm intended).
+To confess, Canada is not the spotlight of the financial market, so most people are not familiar with its internal situation.
+Thanks to the over publicity of machine learning, we have the luxury to borrow some tools from <a href= https://en.wikipedia.org/wiki/Unsupervised_learning>unsupervised learning</a>.

 K-Means is applied here to find out the clustering on time horizon.
 Both elbow method and silhouette score are taken into consideration.